How to get a Resale Certificate in Nebraska

-When a business purchases inventory to resell, they can do so without paying sales tax.
+When a business purchases inventory to resell, it can do so without paying sales tax.
 In order to do so, the retailer will need to provide a Nebraska Resale Certificate to their vendor.

 Learn more about what a resale certificate is, how to get one, and more.